jwbernin/rhel-opinionated-infrastructure/README.md

-# rhel-opinionated-infrastructure
+# rhel-opinionated-install-environment
-An opinionated tool for building a RHEL-based infrastructure.
+An opinionated tool for building pieces of a RHEL-based infrastructure.

 # Another tool?
 Why?
 I'm developing this tool because I'm unhapy with the current selection of tools available for standing up a homelab or an SOE for a RHEL-based environment.
 I'm basing much of the work on what Paul Armstrong has done in https://github.com/parmstro/rhis-builder-provisioner and related repositories.
-I'm not simply forking his work and modifying it because I believe it makes several core assumptions that are suboptimal.
+I'm not simply forking his work and modifying it because it makes several assumptions and makes several decisions that I disagree with.
 I'm taking his ideas and reimplementing them in ways that I have made work for customer environments, not just for my homelab.

 # About me